LazyWizard/lazylib/README.md

 ### A note to modders ###
 Since this is a utility mod, all you need to do is let your users know they need this mod downloaded and tagged in the launcher.
 Starsector will do the rest.
-Smiley
 For modders who use an IDE, you will want to add mods/LazyLib/jars/LazyLib.jar as a library in your project (the same as you did for starfarer.api.jar).

 If your mod used the old, bundled version of this library, you should remove LazyLib.jar from your mod folder and mod_info.json, as well as delete data/scripts/plugins/LazyLibPlugin.java if you have it.